 - Broad and balanced curriculum, differentiated appropriately to meet the needs of individuals

-- Taught in nurture group and/or Learning Support Unit
+- Some students are taught in the nurture group and/or Learning Support Unit (LSU)

-- Additional targeted interventions with support of specialists
+- Additional targeted interventions delivered by SEN support staff.

 - Specialist withdrawal interventions